urmee04/Interactive-Registration-Form/README.md

 - Vulnerability to Cross-Site Scripting (XSS): This is the most significant risk.
 If an attacker can inject a malicious script into the webpage (an XSS attack), that script runs with the same permissions as your own JavaScript code.
 This means the attacker's script has full access to read, modify, or steal any data stored in localStorage, sending it to their own servers without the user's knowledge.

-**Describe a challenge you faced in implementing the real-time validation and how you solved it.**
+**4. Describe a challenge you faced in implementing the real-time validation and how you solved it.**

 One challenge I faced while implementing real-time validation was ensuring that the error messages were correctly displayed and cleared at the right time.
 Initially, I noticed that even after fixing an input mistake, the error message would sometimes still appear or not update immediately.